stevenjmesser/govuk-design-system/src/components/password-input/index.md

     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
-  <p>You must allow users to copy and paste or autofill their password.
+  <p>You must allow users to paste or autofill their password.
 Avoid making the user memorise or transcribe a password from somewhere else in order to use your service.
 This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">3.3.8 Accessible Authentication (Minimum)</a>.</p>
 </div>

 Users will not be able to copy any content from the password field when it’s set to ‘hide’ password, such as to save a password in a password manager.
 However, copying is possible when the field is set to ‘show’.